“What is the Gospel? Help me understand the Bible!”

 Now there is HOPE!
 Jesus offers to EVERYONE life that never ends, all while living in a world without suffering, or pain, or death.

 - Part of the story is PAST.
-(BTL talks about what Jesus has already done, where each event happened, when each event happened, how long it took, and why it was done.)
+(BTL talks about what Jesus has already done, where each event happened, roughly when each event happened, how long it took, and why it was done.)

 - The PRESENT portion of the story is what is happening right now.
 (BTL talks about what Jesus is doing now, where He is, and why He’s there).

-In order to understand the Gospel better you will need to understand each of these portions better.
+In order to understand the Gospel better you will need to understand each of theses 3 portions better.
 You will also need to understand how you and I fit into this story because we are very much involved.
 We are why Jesus did what He did.
 He loves us that much!

 The main events in this story of Jesus can be seen graphically on 2 timelines, The Gospel Timeline (which is also a summary of the Bible), and the “THEATER” of Our Universe Timeline (which attempts to show the reasons why things happen like they do).

 In other words, the Gospel Timeline only shows the main events while the Theater timeline attempts to graphically show the reasons for these events in the “big picture”.
 (There is also a Big Picture video available.
 Click here.)